drkostas/Numpy-NeuralNet-1/README.md

 ## About <a name = "about"></a>

 Project 1 for the Deep Learning class (COSC 525).
-Involves the development of a FeedForward Neural Network.
+Involves the development of a Neural Network.

 This project already includes the following packages: